clovis-de-melo/api-salesforce/README.md

 ### What does API stand for?

-API stands for Application Programming Language.
-In the context of APIs, the word Application refers to any software with a distinct function.
-Interface can be thought of as a contract of service between two applications.
+API stands for *Application Programming Language*.
+In the context of APIs, the word *Application* refers to any software with a distinct function. *Interface* can be thought of as a contract of service between two applications.
 This contract defines how the two communicate with each other using requests and responses.
 Their API documentation contains information on how developers are to structure those requests and responses.

 ### Types of API